hasan4791/opentelemetry-cpp/TEST_CRASH.md

 # Debug crash in ppc64le

+This branch is created from the commit id: 9f3a8eeb1952c75d6d5f74aa4c5e6ed21e1318a8, which is being used in ceph as of now

 Following are the exported flags used in ceph for compiling open-telemetry library
 ``` bash
 export 'CFLAGS= -O2 -flto=auto -ffat-lto-objects -fexceptions -g -grecord-gcc-switches -pipe -Wall -Werror=format-security -Wp,-D_FORTIFY_SOURCE=2 -Wp,-D_GLIBCXX_ASSERTIONS -specs=/usr/lib/rpm/redhat/redhat-hardened-cc1 -fstack-protector-strong  -m64 -mcpu=power9 -mtune=power9 -fasynchronous-unwind-tables -fstack-clash-protection'